-Wayward Ponies' Home is a permanent sanctuary for 12 of the 138,000 horses that go unwanted in the US each year.
-We rescued one horse from slaughter in 1998 and currently support five horses and seven ponies, mostly on the fading strength of one schoolteacher's salary.
+Wayward Ponies' Home is a permanent sanctuary for 14 of the 138,000 horses that go unwanted in the US each year.
+We rescued one horse from slaughter in 1998 and currently support six horses and eight ponies, mostly on the fading strength of one schoolteacher's salary.
 We keep them fed, groomed, wormed, trimmed, vaccinated and otherwise vetted.
 When weather and our strength permit, we build up our muscles trudging up and down their 3-acre turnout, attempting to keep their droppings in one pile til it can be removed.
 Some people go to the gym; we move manure!

 If you are a horseperson, you know the work and the expense involved in keeping these guys from slaughter, abuse or neglect.
 (If not, see "How We Operate.")
 We all know that the price of fuel has driven the cost of everything, especially hay, sky-high.
-We're getting too old to keep walking such a high financial tightrope, so we have formed this nonprofit 501(c)3 corporation in hopes that we don't go bankrupt caring for Sarah Beth, Zoe, Zinah, Rita, Thomas, Paul, Rachel, Bonny, Lena, Juno, Melissa and Robert.
+We're getting too old to keep walking such a high financial tightrope, so we have formed this nonprofit 501(c)3 corporation in hopes that we don't go bankrupt caring for Sarah Beth, Zoe, Zinah, Rita, Thomas, Paul, Rachel, Bonny, Lena, Juno, Melissa, Robert, Gabriel and Michael.

 Here's how you can help stem the tragic tide of unwanted horses:

 *Don't breed your horse unless you already have a good, permanent home lined up for the baby, perhaps your own.

 *Make sure your horse is well-trained in case you are not able to keep him.
-A useless, unmanageable or dangerous horse is very likely to go to auction to be sold by the pound.
+A useless, unmanageable or dangerous horse is more likely to go to auction to be sold by the pound.